cytoscape/cytoscape.js-blog/_posts/2016-07-04-social-network.md

   submitButton.click();
 ```

-This will run our submit button automatically.
+This will "click" our submit button automatically.

 # Intermission